pop-xf/json-schemas/README.md

 *This field is required to express observables as functions of polynomials.
 It requires the simultaneous presence of `metadata.observable_expressions` and `data.polynomial_central`.*

-Array of names identifying the individual polynomials that enter the observable predictions through the functions defined in `metadata.observable_expressions`.
+Array of $K$ names identifying the individual polynomials $P_k$ that enter the observable predictions through the functions defined in `metadata.observable_expressions` (see below).
 Must contain unique, non-empty strings.

 Example: